Kyra Delsing

 Could you describe the start of Mediamatic?

-Mediamatic was founded by a group of people, some of them artist and some of them were involved in supporting the arts.
-At that time there was a need for support for media artist because they used technologies that were hard to get and expensive to use.
+Mediamatic was founded by a group of people, some of them artists and some of them were involved in supporting the arts.
+At that time there was a need for support for media artists because they used technologies that were hard to get and expensive to use.
 So we founded Mediamatic as a sort of informal collective to help with the production and presentation of media art.
 This was in the summer of 1983.
 I (Willem) was at that time studying art history at the university of Groningen and had a job managing the video-editing studio of the art-history institute.
 I had the key to the editing studio.
 So it was nice to use the downtime of the studio at night to help artists make their work.

 What about the magazine?